 Its library of games is fantastic

 Consoles always get off to a slow start when they’re new.
 A few key exclusives here, a smattering of third party developers testing the waters here.
-But the Nintendo Switch is now in rude health when it comes to its games offering.
+But the line-up of Nintendo Switch games is now full of great options for all sorts of play-styles.

 You’ve now got generational classics like Super Mario Odyssey and The Legend of Zelda Breath of the Wild sitting next to brand new must-haves like Pokemon: Let’s Go Pikachu and Super Smash Bros.
 Ultimate.
 Then you’ve got cross-platform smash-hits like The Elder Scrolls V: Skyrim and the superb Diablo 3, along with indie hits like Hollow Knight, Dead Cells, Golf Story and Stardew Valley.
 We’ve talked in the past about the Nintendo Switch being the perfect “second console” for a home after a PS4 or Xbox One, but with a line-up like that now, it could very well deserve to be your primary machine.